 - Pulmonic Stenosis

-You should always make sure to get the Boykin puppy only from a breeder that can produce the CHIC certification, and proof of DNA tests that show that he comes from healthy parents.
+This is why you should always meet the Boykin puppy only from a breeder who can produce the CHIC certification and proof of DNA tests that show that he comes from healthy parents.

 It’s also why…

-If you are thinking about adopting a Boykin Spaniel soon, you should also take a moment and consider what it might cost to purchase a pet insurance policy on him or her.
-This way if anything does happy to your new “buddy”, you won’t be on the “hook” for 100% of his or her veterinarian bills.
+If you are thinking about adopting a Boykin Spaniel soon, you should also take a moment and consider what it might cost to purchase a pet insurance policy for them.
+This way, if anything happens to your new “buddy,” you won’t be on the “hook” for 100% of their veterinarian bills.